 We encourage parents and carers to set age-appropriate parental controls on digital devices and use internet filters to block malicious websites.
 These are usually free, but often need to be turned on.
 It is essential to have and communicate clear reporting routes so that children, teachers, parents and carers can raise any safeguarding concerns.
-If you/your child has any concerns please phone the school office and leave a message for the designated/deputy safeguarding leads:
+If you/your child has any concerns please phone the school office and leave a message for the designated/deputy safeguarding leads or email secondarysafeguarding@koinoniafederation.com.